Competitive Tests

 Like a prototype A/B test, a SoundingBox competitive test works by dividing your participants into groups, groups that are usually composed of the same demographic mix.
 The system automatically allocates each group to one competitor site.
 Each group completes the same task or set of tasks on each competitive site.
 And each group answers the same set of questions after doing the task or tasks on each site.

 In a competitive test, participants aren't asked to detect differences between the designs on their own.
 One participant only interacts with one site.
 The numbers tell the story instead.
 You can say our website is n% less engaging than the competition.
 You can say our content is n% more informative.
 Since your industry is unique, you have complete control over the metrics you choose to quantify and compare.

 Getting benchmarking numbers is just the beginning.
 Qualitative data helps flesh out the narrative.
 You can go back to your team and present empirical results: our site falls short of the competition in these ways.
 This feature resonated with people on competitor X. Our look-and-feel needs an update.

 # Creating your first competitive test

 Create an account if you haven't already.
-Create a new study and select experience2 as your test type.
-Experience2 tests are like other SoundingBox studies in that they are comprised of tasks (activites we ask people to do) and questions (where we ask people about how they felt after doing their activity).
+Create a new study and select Split Test as your test type.
+Split tests are like other SoundingBox studies in that they are comprised of tasks (activities we ask people to do) and questions (where we ask people about how they felt after doing their activity).

 # Setting up your groups

 Partitioning your responses into groups happens when you set up your tasks.
 Tasks in a split test have additional properties that allow you to enter multiple group URLs per task.
 On the backend, we take care of the rest.
 If you're asking screening questions, and choose to get an even mix of participants, the same combination of participants will interact with each task group URL, giving you the apples-to-apples comparison that you need.

 # A note on sample size